U.S. lead to raise golden hopes

 LONDON England fly-half George Ford has left Bath to join Leicester Tigers for the 2017/18 English rugby season, with fellow international Freddie Burns moving in the opposite direction.

-LONDON The United States men raised hopes of winning their first gymnastics team gold medal since 1984 when they outclassed reigning champions China and 2008 silver medallists Japan to lead the way in qualifying at the Olympics on Saturday.
+LONDON The United States men raised hopes of winning their first gymnastics team gold medal since 1984 when they outclassed defending champions China and 2008 silver medallists Japan in qualifying at the Olympics on Saturday.

-A series of errors and stumbles made China look vulnerable in the early qualifying session and by the time all their rivals had competed they were lying sixth.
+A series of errors and stumbles made China look vulnerable and, after finishing second behind fired-up hosts Britain in the morning qualifying session, they slipped to fourth once the U.S. and Japan had taken to the apparatus in the afternoon.

-After the third and final session, when Russia put on a strong show, the Americans led the 1996 Olympic champions by 2.747 points with hosts Britain 0.175 behind.
+Going into the evening's final session, with Russia among the teams still to come, the U.S. led Britain by 2.922 points with Japan third.

 Consistent performances by Danell Leyva and John Orozco across the six apparatus gave the Americans, cheered on by enthusiastic, flag-waving fans at the North Greenwich Arena, the edge.